-Jessie’s path to Sierra RCD began at University of Wisconsin-Madison, where she pursued her interest in agriculture.
+Jessie’s path to Sierra RCD began at the University of Wisconsin-Madison, where she pursued her interest in agriculture.
 After college, she gained experience working on farms in Minnesota before traveling abroad to East Africa, where she worked at a non-profit called Gardens for Health.
 She then earned a master’s degree in International Agricultural Development and Soil Science from UC Davis.
 She later worked with the UC Cooperative Extension’s Small Farms Program in Fresno before joining Sierra RCD seven months ago.

 Her inspiration comes from the relationships she builds with local farmers, the people who work tirelessly to feed their communities while facing growing challenges.
 With major concerns such as water shortages and an aging farming population, she recognizes the urgency of supporting sustainable practices and encouraging younger generations to enter the field.